turbot/pipes-docs/docs/accounts/developer/advanced.md

 The **Billing** page provides visibility into the current state of billing for your account.

 On the **Advanced** tab for your account, click **Billing** from the left hand menu to view [billing information](/pipes/docs/accounts/developer/billing) for your account.
-The billing page will not bt available if your developer account is part of a [tenant](/pipes/docs/accounts/tenant).
+The billing page will not be available  if your developer account is part of a [tenant](/pipes/docs/accounts/tenant).